City’s collection of public art on Nicollet is complete!

-For the history buffs and fans of the Sculpture Clock by Jack Nelson, the oldest piece (1968) that will be returning to the Mall, there’s an extensively researched history including fascinating correspondence between Nelson and Lawrence Halprin and Associates, the original designers of the Mall.
-A photo essay documents a visit to the studio of conservator Kristin Cheronis who is restoring the Sculpture Clock.
+For history buffs and fans of the Sculpture Clock by Jack Nelson, the oldest piece (1968) that has returned to Nicollet, there’s an extensively researched history with fascinating correspondence between Nelson and Lawrence Halprin and Associates, the original designers of Nicollet.
+Photo essays and videos document the studio of local professional art conservator Kristin Cheronis whose team has carefully restored the Sculpture Clock.

 For reasonable accommodations or alternative formats please contact